The Welcome Fire

-The Welcome Fire is the ninth and most recent studio album released by Australian singer Wendy Matthews in August 2013.
-The album is Wendy Matthews' first original album in 12 years.
-Matthews co-wrote tracks along with Josh Pyke, Megan Washington, Mark Sholtez, Rod McCormack, John Castle, Kim Richey, Anthony Egizii and David Musumeci.
+The Welcome Fire is the eighth studio album by Australian singer Wendy Matthews, released on 13 August 2013.
+It is Matthews' first original album in 12 years.
+She co-wrote tracks along with Josh Pyke, Megan Washington, Mark Sholtez, Rod McCormack, John Castle, Kim Richey, Anthony Egizii and David Musumeci.

 Review

 Ross Clelland from The Music AU said "[that] while these are mostly graceful adult pop songs, there is some intelligence and wit to the second guesses of "Keeping My Distance", or the typical thoughtful swing of "Everything I've Done Wrong".
 Her voice still feels and aches, and draws you in.
 Just classy."

 A staff writer from 'Out in Perth' said "Featuring 10 solid tracks of contemporary adult music, the album is a consistent offering of quality tunes that it easy to play through from start to finish without reaching for the forward button any stage."